 Some people claim that a particular diet can cure or control cancer on its own.
 However, there are no special foods, diets or vitamin and mineral supplements that have been scientifically proven to do this.

 Unproven diets, particularly those that suggest cutting out whole food groups, are likely to be low in energy (kilojoules/calories), protein, fat, iron, calcium, zinc and vitamins.
 Following one of these diets can cause unwanted weight loss and tiredness, and lower your immune function.
 Cutting out whole food groups and losing weight may also contribute to malnutrition.
 This may make it harder for you to cope with treatment and may slow down your recovery.

 Learn more about:

-|Some people with cancer choose Gerson therapy as an alternative treatment.
-Gerson therapy involves a special diet, including drinking fresh juice several times a day, taking supplements, and having coffee enemas.
+This involves drinking fresh juice several times a day, taking supplements, and having coffee enemas.
 There is no scientific evidence that Gerson therapy is an effective treatment for cancer, and evidence shows that coffee enemas can be dangerous if used excessively.

 Some people believe that taking high doses of certain vitamins will strengthen the body’s immune system during cancer treatment.
 However, there is little evidence to support this claim.
 In fact, many vitamins and minerals can be toxic at high levels, and may affect how chemotherapy, radiation therapy and other medicines work.

 This diet claims eating high alkaline foods such as green vegetables, fruits, oily fish and nuts lowers the acidity levels in the body.
 A low acid level is said to stop cancer growth, but there’s no evidence to support this claim.